 - Metrics: The key business numbers which indicate your status in the past and present, and your capacity for future growth.

-With great zest and zeal the start up business owner mobilises their ambitions to action, taking the very first steps to make their business dreams a reality.
-To register a business and set up shop is exciting.
+With great zest and zeal, the start-up business owner mobilises their ambitions to action, taking the very first steps to make their business dreams a reality.
+To register a business and set up a shop is exciting.
 Planting seeds of possibility and watering them through to maturity takes boldness, courage and a big dose of faith.

 The early days of business survival are marked by the urgent need for sales.
-All business activities are necessarily focussed towards generating enough revenue to cover expenses with some left over to reinvest into building the business.
-Whether they are working alone or alongside a small team, it is essential that expenses be controlled.
+All business activities are necessarily focused on generating enough revenue to cover expenses with some leftover to reinvest into building the business.
+Whether they are working alone or alongside a small team, expenses must be controlled.
 The aim is to establish a viable business model that works to generate gradually increasing profit by meeting a market need.

-- Survival Metrics: Keeping a close eye on revenue and profit margin is vital at this stage, so that any funds available for growth can be funneled away and utilised.
+- Survival Metrics: Keeping a close eye on revenue and profit margin is vital at this stage so that any funds available for growth can be funnelled away and utilised.

 - Growth Manpower: The team expands to multiply the output of the business.
 Their training is developed and refined with a focus on excellence.
 This allows them to serve more customers well, and meet rising business demands across all areas.

 - Growth Mechanics: Creating, implementing and refining the infrastructure of the business is paramount.
 Functions are automated where possible, and policies and procedures are documented to ensure performance is consistently exemplary.

 - Growth Metrics: The need to expand the team and improve infrastructure makes the Growth phase a season of investment.
 With a proven business model in place, black and white measurements around costs, efficiencies and performance need to be optimised.